R. Mesthrie, Introducing sociolinguistics, 2nd ed. Edinburgh: Edinburgh University Press, 2009.

 M. Meyerhoff, Introducing sociolinguistics, 2nd ed.
 Abingdon: Routledge, 2011.

-W. Labov, ‘Chapter 2’, in Dialect diversity in America, vol. Page-Barbour lectures for 2009, Charlottesville: University of Virginia Press, 2012.
+W. Labov, ‘Chapter 2’, in Dialect diversity in America, Charlottesville: University of Virginia Press, 2012.

 M. Gordon, ‘Techniques of analysis I: Phonological variation’, in The Routledge companion to sociolinguistics, London: Routledge, 2007.

-W. Wolfram, ‘Identifying and interpreting variables’, in American dialect research, vol. Centennial series of the American Dialect Society, Amsterdam: J. Benjamins Pub.
+W. Wolfram, ‘Identifying and interpreting variables’, in American dialect research, Amsterdam: J. Benjamins Pub.
 Co, 1993.

 J. K. Chambers, Sociolinguistic theory: linguistic variation and its social significance, Rev. ed., vol. Language in society.
 Chichester: WileyBlackwell, 2009.